mongodb-labs/mongo-c-driver-async/docs/how-to/connect.rst

 Create a Connect with a Timeout
 ###############################

-We create a connect operation using `amongoc_client_connect`, and then attach a timeout using `amongoc_timeout`
+We create a connect operation using `amongoc_conn_connect`, and then attach a timeout using `amongoc_timeout`

 .. literalinclude:: connect.example.c
   :lineno-match:
-  :start-at: client_connect
+  :start-at: conn_connect
   :end-at: amongoc_timeout

 We pass the emitter ``em`` to `amongoc_timeout` on the same line as as